Srikalahasteeswara temple: History

-Around the 11th century, the Chola king Rajendra Chola I king renovated the temple and constructed the main structure.
-The temple received contributions from various ruling dynasties like Chola Dynasty and Vijayanagar Empire.
-The 120 ft high main gopuram and the hundred pillared hall with intricate carvings was commissioned during the regime of the Vijayanagara Krishnadevaraya during 1516 AD.
+Around the 11th century CE, the Chola emperor Rajendra Chola I king renovated the temple and constructed the main structure.
+Kulottunga Chola I, contrived and built the beautiful gopurams, located at the entrance facing south, during the 11th century CE.
+Inscriptions of Rajaditya Chola, Rajaraja Chola I, Rajadhiraja Chola I, Kulottunga Chola I, Kulottunga Chola III are found across the temple.
+The temple received contributions from various ruling dynasties like Chola Dynasty, Reddi kingdom and Vijayanagar Empire.
+The 120 ft high main gopuram and the hundred pillared hall with intricate carvings was commissioned during the regime of the Vijayanagara Krishnadevaraya during 1516 CE.

-The main gopuram built by the king Krishnadevaraya, collapsed on 26 May 2010.
+The main gopuram, built by king Krishnadevaraya, collapsed on 26 May 2010.
 As per the Archaeology Department, the temple tower stood on a foundation that had a depth of only one-and-a-half feet and had a thin crack 25 years before it collapsed which expanded as years passed by.
 The Rajagopuram was reconstructed in its original form at the same location with a budget of 45 crores and was consecrated on 18 January 2017.